fong5855/Smart-Human-Body-Tracking/readme.md

     step3.
 Modify the attributes \_transCenter type like TransformCenter or ChanTransform and the initial value in Start method in c# script CubeCommands.cs. step4. press play.

-Note: The size of client app project is too big, you can contact us to get the client app project
+**Note: The size of client app project is too large, you can contact us to get the client app project.**

-Alternative client of HoloLens
+### Alternative client of HoloLens
 We have not implemented any other client, but you can build yourself and can follow the below rule.
 Client send a request for esp8266 server, and client will keep get a byte array with length 252 which is composed up from 15 group of 4 float, represented quaternion of each joint, and 3 float, represented the torso position relative to depth camera.

-Note: We had little time to complete this work.
-If we advance to the second round, we will make it more.
+**Note: We had little time to complete this work.
+If we advance to the second round, we will make it more.**